Drayux/CSCI425-Parser/ZOBOS_README.md

 	- [ ] Emit will write sybol tables to disk
 	- [ ] Warnings and errors will be emitted
 - [ ] ZOBOS will exit(0) if no errors, exit(1) on error

-## Big Ideas

-1. Pasre the token stream into a CST, check for syntax.
-Token stream provided in .tok files
-2. During the parse, massage the tree into an AST
-3. Check for semantic errors and write to disk in the .out